 27. Dormant Account.
 We will consider an account to be dormant if there are no deposits or withdrawals for a period of 18 months.
 Exceptions are loan accounts, Certificates, and IRAs/HSAs.

-When an account becomes dormant and has a balance of less than $500.00, we will charge a monthly dormant account fee as stated in the Fee Schedule, unless restricted by law.
+When an account becomes dormant, we will charge a monthly dormant account fee as stated in the Fee Schedule, unless restricted by law.
 The fee will be charged until the account becomes active or there are no funds available to pay the fee.
 You authorize us to transfer funds from other accounts of yours to cover any service fees we may impose upon the account deemed dormant.
 To the extent allowed by law, we reserve the right to transfer account funds to an account payable and suspend any further account statements.
 We will attempt to notify you prior to your account becoming dormant.
 If a deposit or withdrawal has not been posted to your account for 36 consecutive months, and we have not had any other contact with you, we will consider your account abandoned.
 We will report and disburse the funds from an abandoned account in accordance with Michigan law.
 Dormant accounts receive only an annual account statement.

 28. Special Account Instructions.
 You may establish accounts for a specific trust, will, or court-ordered guardianship or conservatorship.
 However, we are not authorized to advise you as to the legalities of establishing any such accounts and therefore cannot counsel you as to which account arrangement most appropriately meets your specific requirements.
 You, any surviving beneficiary or owner agree(s) to indemnify and hold the Credit Union harmless from any claim or liability asserted against MSUFCU as a result of the disposition of funds in reliance on this Agreement and any account designations of yours.
 We may decline to abide by your directions, insist that you indemnify us, or request that you post a bond or alternative protection, if such directions make us susceptible to claims, lawsuits, expenses, liabilities, or damages, either directly or indirectly.
 Any account changes you wish to make must be specified on an account change form, including adding or terminating an account, or service, and must include signatures of all account owners.